JonathanAsamoah/Portfolio-DataScience/README.md

 # Remarks

-The most projects inside the repository don't contain the data the projects are build on.
+The most of the projects inside the repository don't contain the data the project is build on.
 Therefor, to run the code in the projects on your own you have to download the data.
 If this is nessary a explanition to do this is included in the projects readme file.

 # List of Projects